-- TCA = Technical Competency Area Certificate: An applied course, or series of courses (1-12 hours) which provides a student with a specific technical competency area. - CTS = Certificate of Technical Studies: An applied technical program (21-33 hours) usually formed by combining multiple TCA's. - CGS = Certificate of General Studies: An academic program (30 hours) of general education courses designed to prepare students for entry into an associate or baccalaureate program. - TD = Technical Diploma: An applied technical degree program (45-60 hours) formed by combining multiple CTS's and/or TCA's. - AS=Associate of Science Degree: An academic degree program (60-72) hours with a significant general education core (27 hours), designed primarily to serve as preparatory for transfer to related baccalaureate program. - AAS = Associate of Applied Science Degree: An applied/academic degree program (60-72 hours), primarily designed to prepare students for immediate employment or career entry. - AGS = Associate of General Studies: An academic program (66 hours) that allows students to select a concentration to prepare them for career entry, but which may also transfer to a baccalaureate program.
+- TCA = Technical Competency Area Certificate: An applied course, or series of courses (1-12 hours) which provides a student with a specific technical competency area. - CTS = Certificate of Technical Studies: An applied technical program (21-33 hours) usually formed by combining multiple TCA's. - CGS = Certificate of General Studies: An academic program (30 hours) of general education courses designed to prepare students for entry into an associate or baccalaureate program. - TD = Technical Diploma: An applied technical degree program (45-60 hours) formed by combining multiple CTS's and/or TCA's. - AA=Associate of Arts: An academic degree program (60-72) hours with a significant general education core (27 hours), designed primarily to serve as preparatory for transfer to related baccalaureate program. - AS=Associate of Science Degree: An academic degree program (60-72) hours with a significant general education core (27 hours), designed primarily to serve as preparatory for transfer to related baccalaureate program. - AAS = Associate of Applied Science Degree: An applied/academic degree program (60-72 hours), primarily designed to prepare students for immediate employment or career entry. - AGS = Associate of General Studies: An academic program (60 hours) that allows students to select a concentration to prepare them for career entry, but which may also transfer to a baccalaureate program.